neuronsimulator/nrn/docs/python/programming/math/vector.rst

 .. method:: Vector.as_numpy()

-    Return a numpy array that points into the data of the Hoc Vector, i.e. does not copy the data.
+    Return a numpy array that points into the data of the NEURON Vector, i.e. does not copy the data.
 Do not
-    use the numpyarray if the Vector is destroyed.
+    use the numpy array if the Vector is destroyed.

+    :return: A numpy array that points into the data of the NEURON Vector.
+    :rtype: numpy.ndarray

     **Example:**